 How do I apply?

 Please complete the form below in full.
-The closing date for all August Study Days is midnight on Monday 16th July.
+The closing date for all August Study Days is 9am on Monday 23rd July.

 You should provide an email address for a teacher at your school, who may be asked to send a short reference in support of your application to firstname.lastname@example.org.
 Teachers are also welcome to submit references of their own accord, but this is not a complusory part of the application process.
 No late applications will be considered.